 ABOUT THE AUTHOR

-Raised in Oklahoma and Northern California, Bryan has a BA in political science from UCLA, resides in Pasadena, and marvels at his daughter Sophia, an editor and writer graduating from UC Berkeley in 2020.
+Raised in Oklahoma and Northern California, Bryan has a BA in political science from UCLA, resides in Pasadena, and marvels at his daughter Sophia, a culture writer and editor.